accidentallogger/dps-auto-attend/README.md

-# dps-auto-attend
+# auto-meet-scheduler

-dps pune auto attendance for online class
+This is custom made for a specific organization's website.

 extension for google chrome